Open-Set Deepfake Detection: A Parameter-Efficient Adaptation Method with Forgery Style Mixture: Proposed Method

 where the real center $C$ is the average of all $N_R$ real features $f_{R}$:

 We select the features after the second-to-last fully-connected layer to calculate $L_{SCL}$.
 This loss enhances the discriminative and separable characteristics of the real and fake face features, thereby improving the overall performance of face forgery detection.
+FSM is coupled with Single Center Loss ($L_{SCL}$) to jointly form a forgery-oriented regularization strategy.